Discover the stories of valor and sacrifice in one of America’s most historic resting places, just miles from the nation’s capital.

 For those interested in exploring the locations of Alexandria’s various Civil War hospitals, the Office of Historic Alexandria provides a comprehensive map resource [link].

-The Establishment of Alexandria National Cemetery
+The Founding of Alexandria National Cemetery

 As the war progressed, Alexandria’s Civil War hospitals treated a diverse patient population, including wounded Union soldiers from both white and black regiments, Confederate prisoners of war, and African American refugees who had escaped slavery and sought refuge behind Union lines.
 However, it’s important to note that at this time, the Soldier’s Cemetery (also known as the Military Cemetery), which later became the Alexandria National Cemetery, was reserved primarily for white Union soldiers and Confederate prisoners of war who died in Alexandria.
 The United States Colored Troops (USCTs) and African American refugees who died were initially buried in the separate Freedmen’s and Contrabands Cemetery on S. Washington Street.